nodesocket/stocks-dashboard/README.md

 # stocks-dashboard

 A free, lightweight, and beautiful static dashboard for stock quotes using the [IEX API](https://iextrading.com/developer/).
+Fully responsive design that adapts to mobile, tablet, and desktop.
 Stocks can be grouped into user-defined portfolios.
 Quotes update every 5 seconds.
 No API key required.

 Based on the project <a href="https://github.com/toddwschneider/stocks">@toddwschneider/stocks</a> 🙏.